Simplify Copilot Alternative 2026: Smarter Auto-Apply Stack

 That is the difference between an application that gets filtered out and one that gets a response.

-Let me put the pricing side by side.
-No spin, just numbers.
+Let us put the pricing side by side.
+No spin, just numbers as they stand today.

 • AI Applyd Free: $0.
-35 AI operations.
-Includes ATS scoring, resume tailoring, and screening question answers.
+35 AI operations: ATS scoring, resume tailoring, screening answers.
 No credit card.

 For context, a career coach charges $150 to $300 per hour.
 A professional resume rewrite costs $200 to $500.
 A single mock interview session runs $75 to $150.
-AI Applyd includes all of those capabilities for $29/month.
+AI Applyd Hired in 30 bundles the ATS scoring, resume rewriting, screening answers, interview prep, and full auto-apply for $39/month.

 Who Should Use Which Tool